miekg/lean/README.md

   `PROMPT_LEAN_VIMODE_FORMAT` defaults to `"%F{red}[NORMAL]%f"`
 * Configurable colors to match your preferred scheme, by setting `PROMPT_LEAN_COLOR1` and `PROMPT_LEAN_COLOR2`
+* Use `PROMPT_LEAN_NOTITLE` to customize when the title should not be display.
+Useful for terminals can not show title properly, for example terminals under Emacs (already considered by default).
+Write your own conditions for this variable and make sure it is 1 when you don't want title.

 When lean starts, only 2 characters show on the screen '%' on the left and '~' on the right.
 All other info is omitted (like the user and system you are on),